-MAFP Capitol Day began with a buffet breakfast in the Capitol Rotunda, during which doctors met with legislators to increase awareness of issues affecting family medicine.
-Legislators had the opportunity to be screened for cholesterol, glucose and blood pressure from MEA Medical Clinics.
-MAFP members met for lunch to hear updates on federal and state issues.
-Later in the day, MAFP served desserts and coffee to more than 85 legislators and presented them with a keepsake Mississippi mug.
+MAFP Capitol Day began with a buffet breakfast in the Capitol Rotunda, where doctors greeted legislators, who then had the opportunity to be screened for cholesterol, glucose and blood pressure from MEA Medical Clinics.

 After a tour of the Capitol building, including the on-site medical clinic, attendees briefly sat in the Gallery to see the Senate at work, and were formally recognized from the floor by Sen. Terry Burton of Newton.

 Some physicians attended committee meetings to see debates first-hand.
 The group also heard briefings on current issues from Ashley Thompson, MAFP Advocacy Director, and Eric Waskowicz of AAFP in Washington, D.C.